Statutory guidance

 The obligations of manufacturers of products include:

-1. Before making a product available on the GB market or putting them into service, the manufacturer must ensure that they have been designed and manufactured in accordance with the essential requirements set out in Schedule 1 of the Regulations and that they do not endanger the health and safety of persons, property or the environment, when used correctly as intended.
+a) design and manufacture it in accordance with the essential requirements set out in Schedule 1 of the Regulations and that they do not endanger the health and safety of persons, property or the environment, when used correctly as intended

-2. The manufacturer must carry out the applicable conformity assessment procedure referred to in Part 3 of the Regulations.
-Schedule 15 to the Regulations introduced by the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 sets out all the different types of conformity assessment procedures.
+c) carry out or have carried out the applicable conformity assessment procedure referred to in Part 3 of the Regulations.
+Schedule 15 to the Regulations introduced by the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 sets out all the different types of conformity assessment procedures

-7. The manufacturer must draw up and keep the declaration of conformity up to date.
-The manufacturer must be able to provide the market surveillance authority with the relevant technical documentation for 10 years after the specific product was placed on the GB market.
+3) The manufacturer must keep the declaration of conformity up to date.
+The manufacturer must be able to provide the market surveillance authority (MSA) with the relevant technical documentation for 10 years after the specific product was placed on the GB market.

-11. Manufacturers must take action where they have reason to believe that any product is not in conformity with the Regulations (either to bring the product into conformity, withdraw it or recall it); where there is a risk to consumers they must inform the relevant market surveillance authority.
-In Great Britain this is local trading standards authorities.
+7) Manufacturers must take action where they have reason to believe that any product is not in conformity with the Regulations (either to bring the product into conformity, withdraw it or recall it); where there is a risk to consumers they must inform the relevant MSA.
+In GB this is local trading standards authorities.
 Manufacturers must take appropriate corrective action and co-operate with the enforcement authority.
 Read more information on how to notify the MSA.

 5. Obligations of authorised representatives